BackgroundInterview Date:June 2018

 What is your favorite off-campus restaurant?

-Antonio’s, it’s a pizza place that has all these different kinds of pizza.
+Antonio’s, it’s a pizza place that has a lot of different kinds of pizza.

 What is your favorite place to get away from campus?